fbpx

 Based out of the traditional towns of Furano and Otaru, you will have the opportunity to ski off-piste and sidecountry terrain across multiple smaller Japanese ski resorts.
 Accessed via lifts, this road trip is perfect for those looking to ride powder away from the crowds without any uphill skinning.

-As with all our itineraries, this trip can be tailored to suit your group size, ski/snowboard ability and level of luxury.
+Sold out for 2025, but as with all our itineraries, this trip can be tailored to suit your group size, ski/snowboard ability and level of luxury.

 Spend 8 days chasing the best powder in Hokkaido under the wing of your local ski guide.
 Expect uncrowded resorts away from the tourist trail, chair lifts that take you back in time, some of the lightest powder you've ever skied and authentic Japanese experiences along the way.